C0l0red/p2p-auction/README.md

 # P2P Auction

+## THIS IS A FEATURE BRANCH I CREATED AFTER THE ASSESSMENT TO REFACTOR SOME THINGS AND COMPLETE THE APPLICATION AFTER SOME MORE READING.

+## FOR THE INTIAL SUBMISSION, CHECKOUT TO THE MASTER BRANCH.

 I built this simple P2P application using `hypercore`, `hyperswarm/rpc` and `hyperbee`.

 The application uses OOP to define types such as `Server`, `Client`, `CLI` and `Auction`.